schilkp/schilkp.github.io/content/projects/Tonbandgeraet/index.md

 To store trace events in a compact binary format, Tonbandgerät uses zero-delimited COBS frames each containing a single trace event.
-The set of trace event types (each identified by an 8-bit id) and their respective structure is fixed.
+The set of trace event types (each identified by an 8-bit ID) and their respective structure is fixed.

 ### Frame Structure